Path superposition activating perfect quantum teleportation ability for separable states: Introduction

 \section{Introduction}

-Quantum teleportation~\cite{Bennett1993, Pirandola2015} is one of the most striking quantum phenomenon in quantum information theory, where a state is sent or teleported from one party, say Alice, to another distant party, say Bob, without physically sending any physical quantum systems.
-Instead, the protocol uses entangled states shared between the two parties and classical communication to teleport the state.
+Quantum teleportation~\cite{Bennett1993, Pirandola2015} is one of the most striking quantum phenomena in quantum information, where a state is teleported from one party, say Alice, to another distant party, say Bob, without physically sending any physical quantum systems.
+Instead, the protocol uses entangled states shared between the two parties and limited classical communication to teleport the quantum state.